NVIDIA/NeMo-Guardrails/docs/user_guides/configuration-guide.md

 ### The Embeddings Model

-To configure the embeddings model that is used for the various steps in the [guardrails process](../architecture/README.md) (e.g., canonical form generation, next step generation) you can add a model configuration in the `models` key as shown below:
+To configure the embeddings model that is used for the various steps in the [guardrails process](../architecture/README.md) (e.g., canonical form generation, next step generation), you can add a model configuration in the `models` key as shown below:

 ```yaml
 models: